Code-Screen/Code-Screen.github.io/docs/creating-lib-test.md

 * `Deadline` - The maximum number of days the candidate has to complete the test once it is sent to them.

-* `Test time limit` - The maximum number of hours/days the candidate has to complete the test once they start the test.
+* `Time limit` - The maximum number of hours/days the candidate has to complete the test once they start the test.

-You will also notice that we display a recommended maximum `Test time limit`.
+You will also notice that we display a recommended maximum `Time limit`.
 Please **note** that all our library tests are designed to be successfully solved within 60-90 minutes.
 We do, however, suggest a time greater than this to avoid making candidates feel unnecessarily stressed, which allows them to perform better on the test.